NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * When saving a cohort, the confirmation notification may be automatically dismissed before the saving dialog has closed. <!--SV-2366-->
     * Using "Save As" to replace a cohort with itself will result in an error notification despite the replacement being successful. <!--SV-2363-->
     * Cohorts containing FM-AD cases may not update correctly when users with dbGaP access to FM-AD (phs001179) log in or out.
 As a workaround, logging in before creating cohorts with FM-AD cases is recommended. <!--SV-2389-->
-    * If removing gene/mutation filters from a cohort temporarily results in 0 cases, cohorts may not display data in Mutation Frequency and the summary charts.
+    * If removing gene/mutation filters from a cohort temporarily results in 0 cases, cohorts may not display data in Mutation Frequency, Cohort Builder, and the summary charts.
 As a workaround, remove the gene and mutation filters, then add them back. <!--SV-2414-->
 * Survival Plot:
     * The survival plot in Cohort Comparison does not display text indicating that there is insufficient survival data to plot. <!--SV-2357-->
     * The survival plot in Mutation Frequency may flicker when the cohort has 0 cases. <!--SV-2331/PEAR-1701-->